aregnak/hid-t80/README.md

 # Linux kernel module for Thrustmaster T80 (EXPERIMENTAL)

+> **DISCLAIMER:** This is not an official Thrustmaster driver,
+> be careful and read through the code of any kernel module you run!
+> I am not responsable for any damaged devices as a result of running
+> this code.
+Use at your own discretion.
+>
-> **DISCLAIMER:** The module is not completed!
+> The module is not completed!
 It is only partially
 > functional!
 As of now, only steering, pedals, shifting, and face
 > buttons are functional.
 The rest of the buttons either partially
 > work or not at all.
-This is made for fun because there is no native
-> support for the Thrustmaster T80, so why not try.
-Any contribution
-> will help!
-Thank you for your understanding.

 ## Description